Tricky Interview Questions26 Aug, 20137 minutes

 Intent: Evaluate the candidate’s ability to follow… and possibly to lead.

-- Red flag: Found a way to circumvent guidelines “… because I know I was right,” or followed the rules but allowed their performance to suffer.
-(Believe it or not, if you ask enough questions, some people will tell you they were angry or felt stifled and didn’t work hard as a result, especially when they think you empathize with their “plight.”)
+Red flag: Found a way to circumvent guidelines “… because I know I was right,” or followed the rules but allowed their performance to suffer.

 4. “Tell me about the last time your workday ended before you were able to get everything done.”